 To meet the required standard for the Portfolio, the apprentice is required to meet eight competencies, which are broken down into 27 outcomes.
-It is strongly recommended that you consult the guidance produced by CILEx Regulation on their website and in particular the very informative WBL Week-by-Week Schedule webpage to provide correct guidance to the apprentice when completing this work.
+It is strongly recommended that the training provider and/or employer consult the guidance produced by CILEx Regulation on their website and, in particular, the very informative WBL Week-by-Week Schedule webpage, to ensure correct guidance is provided to the apprentice when completing this work.